 The present document may be made available in electronic versions and/or in print.
 The content of any electronic and/or print versions of the present document shall not be modified without the prior written authorization of ETSI.
-In case of any existing or perceived difference in contents between such versions and/or in print, the prevailing version of an ETSI deliverable is the one made publicly available in PDF format on ETSI deliver.
+In case of any existing or perceived difference in contents between such versions and/or in print, the prevailing version of an ETSI deliverable is the one made publicly available in PDF format at www.etsi.org/deliver.

-Users should be aware that the present document may be revised or have its status changed, this information is available in the Milestones listing.
+Users of the present document should be aware that the document may be subject to revision or change of status.